 - Remove the flesh of the jamun from the seed.
 The weight of the flesh without the seeds should be 400 gms.

 - Whack the jamun in the blender till there are absolutely no lumps.

 - Add the honey and lime juice and blend nicely till you get a lovely smooth purple paste.
-Then add the hung yoghurt and the regular yoghurt and blend more.
-The reason for the extra 200 grams of yoghurt that has not been hung is to give it a smooth texture.
+Then add the hung yoghurt and blend more.

 - Taste and see if you would prefer to add a bit more honey or lime juice.
 Adjust accordingly.

 - Blend again a bit and once you’re satisfied with the taste and pour it out into a clean and dry container appropriate for the deep freeze and freeze for at least 4 hours.